-In an age of instant messaging and busy working lives, it is not always easy to spend quality time with the ones you love, but this February we have found the perfect hands-on date for you and your Valentine, or a new hobby to share with friends and family, and it lies in discovering Real Bread.
-Whether you try out a bread making class, visit a Real Bread bakery or give it a go at home, it’s a great opportunity to get creative while supporting a worthy cause.
+In an age of instant messaging and busy working lives, it is not always easy to spend quality time with the ones you love, but this February we have found the perfect hands-on date for you and your Valentine, or a new hobby to share with friends and family, and it lies in discovering bread.
+Whether you try out a bread making class, visit a Real Breads bakery or give it a go at home, it’s a great opportunity to get creative while supporting a worthy cause.

-The Real Bread Campaign was founded by the charity Sustain – an alliance working for better food and farming – in order to promote additive-free bread and to support those who make it.
+The Real Breads Campaign was founded by the charity Sustain – an alliance working for better food and farming – in order to promote additive-free bread and to support those who make it.
 Their week-long annual celebration, Real Bread Week, will begin on the 22nd of February in 2020, and their informative website shines a light on all of the positive influences that the campaign is spreading across the UK.

 Despite professional bread making requiring great artistry, the basics are actually much more accessible than you might think; it’s even suitable for kids!
-Check out books and online resources to demystify the seemingly daunting task of DIY bread, and you’ll soon see how baking can fit into a busy schedule.
+Check out books and online resources to demystify the seemingly daunting task of DIY breads, and you’ll soon see how baking can fit into a busy schedule.
 Even though the average recipe will take over an hour, more time goes into proving and baking than the steps that actually require input from you, leaving long intervals for spending some quality time with those you love, playing with the kids, getting some exercise, or even ticking off a few chores so that you have a clear head by the time your loaf is ready to eat.

 There are many benefits of additive-free, locally made bread so we’ve outlined the top three: